In Brazil, as in the United States, Christmas is a time for family reunions. Here, Alan (left) reconnects with two cousins: Tony and Nelsinho.

 Lalia and I thoroughly enjoyed working together on this project.
 We laughed frequently, looking for the “hip” word or phrase.
 It was a welcome change of pace from the traditional books we are used to translating and editing!

-Since we returned from the States last year, Lalia and I have been attending a church plant here in
+Since we returned from the States last year, Lalia and I have been attending a church plant here in is expository.
+The teaching ministry avoids the Sunday school mold and focuses on biblical theology, even to the point of testing students with periodic exams.

 At the pastor’s request, I started teaching a Sunday afternoon English Bible class (just before the worship celebration).
 Internally, the class is known as a “bridge” event to serve those who are searching for spiritual meaning.
 We are enjoying the smallness of the congregation, after spending four years in a mega-church (by Brazilian standards) environment.